Performance: Business Goals Review

 Do your goals aligned with what is required to succeed?

-Performance assessments are necessary in each aspect of a business.
+Performance assessments are necessary for each aspect of a business.
 Is your business performing at the levels required to succeed?
-If not, perhaps your current goals aren’t in alignment with what needs to be measured to assure your business is moving in the right direction.
+If not, perhaps your current goals aren’t in alignment with what needs to be measured.
+Conduct a Business Goals Review to assure your business is moving in the best direction.

-As you review your goals, do they address what is most important for you to achieve the bottom line you seek on December 31st?
+As you review your goals, do they address what is most important for you to achieve the profit you seek on December 31st?

-Are you working from an old game plan and still hoping for different results while experiencing new weaknesses and threats?
-This swiftly diminishes performance.
+Are you working from an old game plan?
+Perhaps you’re still hoping for different results while experiencing new weaknesses and threats?
+This approach swiftly diminishes performance.

 Often, I see a business’s goals still reflecting the old wishes of the Business Leaders.
-The Business Leaders haven’t taken the time to address new circumstances and adjust the goals accordingly.
-This often leads to Delusional Business Goals and mis-performance.
+The Business Leaders haven’t taken the time to address new circumstances and appropriately adjust goals.
+This often leads to delusional Business Goals and misperformance.
 It is always tied to inadequate performance.

-If the Business’s Goals are misaligned, so are most, if not all, of the performance metrics.
+If the Business’s Goals are misaligned, most if not all of the performance metrics are misaligned.

-Unknowingly, many are performing as mavericks instead of working to fulfill the Business’s Goal!
-Simply stated, when Business Goals are relevant, performance occurs in a cohesive manner to support success as best as possible.
+Unknowingly, many are performing as mavericks instead of working to fulfill the true Business’s Goal!
+Simply stated, when Business Goals are relevant, performance occurs in a cohesive manner to support success.

-Business’s greatest asset is the human asset.
-People are what drives a business to help it achieve its goals.
-The performance of your human talent creates your greatest competitive advantage in your marketplace.
+A business’s greatest asset is the human asset.
+People are what drive a business to help it achieve its goals.
+The performance of your human talent creates the greatest competitive advantage in your marketplace.
 Funny thing about people… they like things simplified.
-It is much easier to tell someone that “everything you do must support X” and have them accomplish it than it is to give long and complicated equations of goals to fulfill.
+It is much easier to tell someone that “everything you do must support X” and have them accomplish it than it is to provide long and complicated equations to fulfill goals.

-Even though we are complex creatures, the more something can be simplified (uncomplexified), the more likely we are to accomplish it.
-With simplistic Business Goals, your performance, and your teams performance can improve.
+Even though we are complex creatures, the more we can simplify something (uncomplexified), the more likely we are to accomplish it.
+With simplistic Business Goals and a simplified Business Goals Review, performance can improve.

 There is quite a bit of controversy regarding the effectiveness of SMART (Specific, Measurable, Attainable, Relevant, Time-Sensitive) Goals.
 I’d like to add perhaps the most important aspect of good goals; good goals are understandable to all parties involved.
 Review your business’s goals.